Great to have you folks here on the EIB network, Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 But Reagan was not dismissive of his critics on his side, tried to address their concerns.

-I thought we as an elected a conservative.
+I thought we had elected a conservative.

-Does it do it with uh with uh respect?
+Does he do it with respect?

 You're embarrassing them.

-You you just you're making them look bad.
+You're making them look bad.

-This is such a simple issue, and you're gumming up the works out there.
+This is such a simple issue and you're gumming up the works out there.

-This pseudo-intellectualism, uh, which you would expect from big government liberals, claim to know what's best and impose it on the masses.
+This pseudo-intellectualism, which you would expect from big government liberals, claim to know what's best and impose it on the masses.

-Uh what's interesting about this, though, is that the open border Republicans are without strong substantive arguments.
+What's interesting about this, though, is that the open border Republicans are without strong substantive arguments.

-Uh they cannot and will not address the important issues that have been raised in this argument, including on this show.
+They cannot and will not address the important issues that have been raised in this argument, including on this show.

 This bill will kill Social Security and Medicare and Medicaid, and they don't answer this.